RIOT-OS/RIOT/doc/doxygen/src/kconfig/kconfig.md

 ## A note on the usage of CFLAGS
-When a certain module is being configured via Kconfig the configuration macro will not longer be overridable by means of CFLAGS (e.g. set on the compilation command or on a Makefile).
+When a certain module is being configured via Kconfig the configuration macro will no longer be overridable by means of CFLAGS (e.g. set on the compilation command or on a Makefile).
 Consider this if you are getting a 'redefined warning'.